Abarim Publications' online Biblical Greek Dictionary

 - The noun πορνος (pornos), an immoral or corrupt male trader or traded one (see below).

 The feminine noun πορνη (porne) derives from the verb περαω (perao), to export for sale across the seas, and means seller, trafficker or trafficked one.
-It's the source of our English words porn and pornography, which most people think have to do with pictures of naked people, but no, these words have to do with pictures of commercial people.
+It's the source of our English words porn and pornography, which most people think have to do with pictures of naked people.
+But no, these words have to do with pictures of commercial people.
+Likewise, prostitution is not a matter of sex-gone-wrong but of commerce-gone-wrong.

 The oft-evoked Babylon the Great and the Mother of all πορναι (pornai) is, likewise, not a sexually immoral entity but a commercially immoral entity.
 In the words of John the Revelator: "The kings of the earth have committed acts of immorality with her, and the merchants of the earth have become rich by the wealth of her sensuality" (18:3).
 "And the merchants of the earth weep and mourn over her, because no one buys their cargoes anymore; cargoes of gold and silver and precious stones and pearls and fine linen and purple and silk and scarlet, and every kind of citron wood and every article of ivory and every article made from very costly wood and bronze and iron and marble, and cinnamon and spice and incense and perfume and frankincense and wine and olive oil and fine flour and wheat and cattle and sheep, and cargoes of horses and chariots and slaves and human lives."
 (18:11-13).